 Low-Frequency Intermittent Fasting Prompts Anti-Inflammatory Response

-Intermittent fasting may not only be a hot dieting trend, but it also has broader health benefits, including helping to fight inflammation, according to a new study from researchers at the Intermountain Healthcare Heart Institute in Salt Lake City.
+Intermittent fasting may not only be a hot dieting trend, but it also has broader health benefits, including helping to fight inflammation.
+This is according to a new study from researchers at the Intermountain Healthcare Heart Institute in Salt Lake City.